About Us

 Sandy is a retired nurse but remains professionally active as a board member of Southcentral Foundation (SCF) and Stone Soup Group (SSG).
 She attended Baylor University where she received her BSN in 1981, and the University of Alaska Anchorage where she received her MSN, concentrating on Nursing Administration in 2007.
 Sandy spent most of her nursing career working for the Indian Health Service (IHS) as a USPHS Commissioned Officer and as a Civil Servant.
 Her IHS history includes: Santa Fe Indian Hospital in NM as a new graduate and staff nurse, the Alaska Native Medical Center (ANMC) as a staff nurse, assistant manager, Assistant Director of Nursing, and Chief Nurse Executive (CNE), the Alaska Area Nurse Consultant, and as the Director Division of Nursing Services and Chief Nurse at IHS Headquarters in MD.
 She returned to AK in 2012 as the administrator of Maternal Child Health for Alaska Native Tribal Health Consortium and SCF.
 She spent the last six years of her career as a School Nurse with the Anchorage School District, retiring in 2023.
 Sandy was active in the formation of NANAINA in 1994 and went on to serve NANAINA in all offices except Treasurer through 2008.
 Sandy is originally from Metlakatla, AK and is of the Tsimshian Tribe, but she grew up in Anchorage.

-Peggy Porter, RN, MBA
+Peggy Porter, RN, BSN, MBA

 Treasurer